ChrisSargent/Sticky-Pixel-Site/src/_home/about.md

 We help our customers take their ideas from their heads and turn them in to a reality.
 We spend time to discover who they are, what they're trying to achieve and how their current digital activities are performing.
 Only then do we put together a solution to address those aspirations and stay aligned with their business goals.

-We are based near Nice on the French Riviera and work on projects from all over Europe and more locally in Nice, Cannes, Monaco, Sophia Antipolis, Antibes and St Tropez.
-We are experienced in web app development, native app development and website development across a number of industries including Fin-tech and Travel-tech.
+Based in London, we are experienced in web app development, native app development and website development across a number of industries including Fin-tech, Blockchain, Travel-tech, Retail and Entertainment.